There are many ways in which you can help us effectively market and sell your book.

 Author activity and speaking events

 Please let us know if you are commissioned to write an article for a newspaper, magazine or journal, or if you are invited to give a talk or seminar.
 These are all excellent opportunities to promote your book.
 If you or your university/organization plan to hold a book launch, we can provide sales and marketing support.
-For more information, please contact our Head of Academic Engagement, Sean McDonagh, [email protected]
+Please submit your Book Launch order here and for more information, please contact our Head of Academic Engagement, Sean McDonagh, [email protected]